PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 11:13:04
+Last updated: 2024-04-06 11:13:37
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: Barney: "You have no reason to be nervous.
+And I'm going to tell you why in one word."Ted: "And what's that word?"Barney: "Dibs!" - Barney Stinson